 That evolution was pioneered by Dutch company BK – now a national institution.

 It is, in fact, BK that claims – and rightly so – the full credit for the creation and evolution of the modern Dutch oven.

-That is despite some of the work that was done by the British and the North Americans in the period of the First Industrial Revolution (1760-1840) before that.
+That is despite some of the work that was done by the British and the North Americans during the period of the First Industrial Revolution (1760-1840) before that.

 The work on the creation of the modern Dutch oven began midway through the 19th century, almost exactly (1851).

 A key moment in the evolution of the Dutch oven was 1891 when BK first introduced a protective enamel layer to the inside of the Dutch oven.

 As is the case with time, the way in which people do things has also evolved tremendously.

 Midway through the 20th century, the majority of people in Europe and indeed the Western world were starting to adopt electric and gas cooking.

 That brought about the launch of an Aluminium range of the Dutch Oven, which would be most suitable for cooking on stovetops.